“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 Can I bring my dog?

-Sorry, but fully accredited assistance dogs only are permitted onto the showground.
+Sorry, but fully accredited assistance dogs only are permitted onto the showground due to the deer.

 Can I smoke at the show?